You are here

 1. General information on Chile

-Chile is located in the extreme south-west of South America.
-Its capital city is Santiago and the country has a total population of almost 18 million.
-Chile lies between the Pacific Ocean and the Andes mountains and its long, thin territory is divided into 15 administrative regions.
+Chile is located in the extreme south-west of South America, between the Pacific Ocean and the Andes mountains.
+The country, whose long, thin territory is divided into 16 administrative regions, has a total population of approximately 18 million.

-The national currency is the Chilean peso ($).
-The exchange rate is approximately 693 pesos to the dollar (November 2018).
+- LOCAL CURRENCY: The national currency is the Chilean peso ($).
+The exchange rate is approximately 811pesos to the dollar (December 2019)

-UCT/GMT -3 (at the date of the meeting)
+- LOCAL TIME: UTC/GMT -3 horas (at the date of the meeting)

-Airport tax is included in airline ticket prices.
+- AIRPORT TAX: Airport tax is included in ticket prices.

-Tipping is common practice in Chile, as in many other parts of the world.
-It is customary to leave a tip of 10% of the total bill in restaurants.
+- TIPPING: Tipping is usual practice in Chile, as in many other parts of the world.
+It is customary to leave a tip of about 10% of the bill in restaurants.

 2. Meeting venue

-The XIV Regional Conference on Women in Latin America and the Caribbean will take place in the Raúl Prebisch and Celso Furtado conference rooms at ECLAC headquarters, while side events will be held in other rooms at headquarters, located at Av.
+The official meetings of the fourteenth session of the Regional Conference on Women in Latin America and the Caribbean will take place in the Raúl Prebisch and Celso Furtado conference rooms at ECLAC headquarters, and the side events will take place in other facilities on the premises, located at Av.
 Dag Hammarskjöld 3477, Vitacura, Santiago.

 4. Hotel reservations

-The ECLAC Conference Services Unit will secure a limited number of rooms with special rates for ECLAC.
-The list of hotels will be updated in the following days.
+The ECLAC Conference Services Unit has reserved a limited number of rooms with special rates for ECLAC at the following hotels:

 5. Visas and entry requirements for Chile